JonathanLorand/kaleido/_notes/Note to the reader.md

 Apologies: these notes are mainly written for me.
 I'm note sure how intelligeable or interesting they might be for you.
-Perhaps a little bit in one way or another.
+Hopefully a little bit in one way or another.

 They may grow/change/shift over time.